Zahed Ali

 Zahed Ali is a Bangladesh Nationalist Party politician and a former member of parliament for Sherpur-2.

 Career

 Ali was elected to parliament from Sherpur-2 as a Bangladesh Nationalist Party candidate in 2001.
 He served as the whip in the parliament.
 In 2010, he served as the central publication secretary of the Bangladesh Nationalist Party.

+Death

+Chowdhury died of a heart attack at Square Hospital in Dhaka on January 4, 2011.